MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1*

-Use the following information if you are responsible for the Azure Information Protection client on an enterprise network, or if you want more technical information than is in the [Azure Information Protection client user guide](client-user-guide.md).
+Use the information in this guide if you are responsible for the Azure Information Protection client on an enterprise network, or if you want more technical information than is in the [Azure Information Protection client user guide](client-user-guide.md).
+For example:

+- Understand the different components of this client and whether you should install it

+- How to install the client for users, with information about prerequisites, installation options, and verification checks

+- How to accommodate custom configurations that might be needed

+- Locate the client files and usage logs

+- Identify the file types supported by the client

+- Configure and use the document tracking site for users

+- Use the client with PowerShell for command-line control

+## Technical overview of the Azure Information Protection client

 The Azure Information Protection client includes the following: